emberjs/guides/source/localizable/models/customizing-serializers.md

 does not require attribute or relationship names to follow any specific casing convention.
-If you are using Ember Data's own `JSONAPISerializer` it will assume the attribute and relationship names from your api are dash-case and automatically transform them to be camelCase when it creates the normalized JSON object.
+If you are using Ember Data's own `JSONAPISerializer` it will assume the attribute and relationship names from your API are dash-case and automatically transform them to be camelCase when it creates the normalized JSON object.

-Other then these two restrictions, Ember Data's normalized JSON object follows the [JSON API](http://jsonapi.org/) specification.
+Other than these two restrictions, Ember Data's normalized JSON object follows the [JSON API](http://jsonapi.org/) specification.

 Example: given this `post` model.